burnpiro/erdem.pl/content/posts/2019/2019-07-11-How-JS-becomes-multithreaded/How-JS-becomes-multithreaded.md

 ### Conclusions

 Multi threading in JavaScript is real right now.
 You can offload your work into multiple threads and share memory between them.
-To be honest, i wasn't really sure if that's going to be possible couple years ago.
+To be honest, I wasn't really sure if that's going to be possible couple years ago.
 Mostly because of JS specification.
 I think idea of `SharedArrayBuffers` and multithreading is beneficial especially if it comes to NodeJS services.
-I know that support for [Worker Threads](https://nodejs.org/api/worker_threads.html) is still in experimental phase (Node 12.6.0) but with little effort we can create high efficient services.
-I think in nearest future we'll see more and more multithreaded solutions across the web.
+I know that support for [Worker Threads](https://nodejs.org/api/worker_threads.html) is still in the experimental phase (Node 12.6.0) but with little effort we can create high efficient services.
+I think in the nearest future we'll see more and more multithreaded solutions across the web.